lammps/lammps/doc/src/Tools.rst

 LAMMPS GUI is programmed in C++ based on the C++11 standard and using the `Qt GUI framework <https://www.qt.io/product/framework>`_.
 Currently, Qt version 5.12 or later is required; Qt 5.15LTS is recommended; Qt 6.x not (yet) supported.
-Furthermore, CMake version 3.16 is required and LAMMPS must be configured with ``-D BUILD_MPI=off`` and ``-D BUILD_LAMMPS_GUI=on``.
+Building LAMMPS with CMake is required.
 The LAMMPS GUI has been successfully compiled and tested on:

 - Ubuntu Linux 20.04LTS x86_64 using GCC 9, Qt version 5.12
 - Fedora Linux 38 x86\_64 using GCC 13 and Clang 16, Qt version 5.15LTS
 - Apple macOS 12 (Monterey) and macOS 13 (Ventura) with Xcode on arm64 and x86\_64, Qt version 5.15LTS
 - Windows 10 and 11 x86_64 with Visual Studio 2022 and Visual C++ 14.36, Qt version 5.15LTS
-- Windows 10 and 11 x86_64 with MinGW / GCC 10.0 cross-compiler on Fedora 37, Qt version 5.15LTS
+- Windows 10 and 11 x86_64 with MinGW / GCC 10.0 cross-compiler on Fedora 38, Qt version 5.15LTS

 Pre-compiled executables
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Pre-compiled LAMMPS executables including the GUI are currently available from https://download.lammps.org/static or https://github.com/lammps/lammps/releases.
-You can unpack the archive (or mount the macOS disk image) and run the GUI directly in place.
+You can unpack the archives (or mount the macOS disk image) and run the GUI directly in place.
 The folder may also be moved around and added to the ``PATH`` environment variable so the executables will be found automatically.
 The LAMMPS GUI executable is called ``lammps-gui`` and either takes no arguments or attempts to load the first argument as LAMMPS input file.